ryanclarke/diginthedirt/README.md

-# Dit in the Dirt
+# Dig in the Dirt

 A simple game written in [elm](http://elm-lang.org)